 - 12.1.1.
-The City Open Space Division should prioritize significant rock outcroppings, the archaeologically significant playa area, and double-loaded portions of the Park Edge road for acquisition or land swaps.
+The City Open Space Division should prioritize significant rock outcroppings, the archeologically significant playa area, and double-loaded portions of the Park Edge road for acquisition or land swaps.
 Areas identified for acquisition should be reviewed by the Open Space Advisory Board for inclusion in the Major Public Open Space priority acquisition list. - 12.1.2.
 Future open space acquisitions within the Plan area should be considered for future General Obligation Bonds. - 12.1.3.
 Sensitive lands whether rock outcrops or significant cultural, archaeological, volcanic, or geologic land - that cannot be or have not been purchased by City Open Space should be permanently protected privately through either a Transfer of Development Rights, a Conservation Easement, or replatting as private open space.
 See Appendix D for more about options for private preservation options. - 12.1.4.
-Property owners should provide public access to rock outcroppings via nearby sidewalks and pedestrian walkways.
+Property owners should provide public access to rock outcroppings via nearby sidewalks and private walkways.
 Where such access is provided, the property owner should grant a public access easement that remains with the property in perpetuity.
 Appendix D offers additional options for private preservation options, including Conservations Easements, which may be eligible for tax rebates.
 These areas are excellent places to incorporate water harvesting, as coordinated and approved by the City Open Space Division and the City Hydrologist.
 (See Table 10.3.)

 - 12.1.5.
 The City should adopt an ordinance to allow Transfer of Development Rights (TDR).
 This would allow property owners with rock outcroppings to "send" density to "receiving" properties where density is more appropriate.
 Similarly, property owners with multiple properties - some with rock outcroppings and some without - would be able to transfer development densities and height bonuses between properties. - 12.1.6.
 Dedications of land to the City for Major Public Open Space, detached open space, and/or parks are preferred abutting the Petroglyph National Monument, rock outcroppings, multiuse trails, or parks.
-Dedications are subject to approval by City Parks and Recreation and/or Open Space Division. - 12.1.7.
-The City should swap land it owns within Volcano Heights for any portions of properties rendered undevelopable by mandatory streets, particularly the Park Edge Road.
-Where a land swap is not possible, the City should purchase undevelopable remnants of land.
+Dedications are subject to approval by City Parks and Recreation and/or Open Space Division.